16 Ways to Lure Traffic to Your Web Site

 updates, schedules, sale prices or industry news

-is even more valuable than the web site itself.
+is even more valuable than the website itself.

 Somewhere in the newsletter, tell readers to

-check out your web site for more information on
+check out your website for more information on

 related subjects.